-The Long Version of The Serenity Prayer
+The Full Version of the Serenity Prayer (Long Version)

-The Full Serenity Prayer
+Full Serenity Prayer Long Version

 To accept the things I cannot change;